 Brauer Hall represents a bold vision for the future of the McKelvey School of Engineering.
 Featuring state-of-the-art research laboratories in air quality, aquatics, metabolic engineering, aerosol science and engineering, multiscale engineering, combustion and nanoparticle technology, Brauer Hall is an incubator for tomorrow’s technologies, and the new heart of engineering at Washington University in St. Louis.

-In addition to its teaching facilities, Brauer Hall is home to the Consortium for Clean Coal Utilization (CCCU), the Photosynthetic Antenna Research Center (PARC), the Nano Research Facility (NRF) and the McDonnell Academy Global Energy and Environmental Partnership (MAGEEP).
+In addition to its teaching facilities, Brauer Hall is home to the Consortium for Clean Coal Utilization (CCCU), the Nano Research Facility (NRF) and the McDonnell Academy Global Energy and Environmental Partnership (MAGEEP).

 A LEED Gold certified building, Brauer Hall makes use of a roof-mounted wind turbine and solar panels to generate a portion of the building’s energy.
 A solar water heater provides hot water to the building, and a highly reflective roof minimizes heat gain.